ossf/tac/process/project-lifecycle.md

 #### Project Support
 * Receives guidance on technical direction from TAC.
-* Receives a TAC or WG sponsor for guidance as an Incubation project.
 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee).